 Lila had fallen in love with her right away, as soon as she saw her shivering in the snow.
 A frightened six year old who did not speak for a long time but when she did her light, sing song voice was a delight to hear.
-An odd, but easy companion, the child learned quickly, was eager to know more and would have been the perfect one to find the blacksmith if only she had not been sickened with love of him.
+Some how, some way, the child assuaged the tiny yet eternal yearning for the home Lila once knew where everyone had anything and no one had everything.
+There was hunger in the child's eyes that Lila thought was like her own.
+A quiet, easy companion, the child learned quickly, was eager to know more and would have been the perfect one to find the blacksmith if only she had not been sickened with love of him.